shreyas253/SylNet/README.md

 Please cite the following paper whenever using these codes, their derivatives, or another implementation of SylNet in a publication:

 Seshadri S. & Räsänen O. SylNet: An Adaptable End-to-End Syllable Count Estimator for Speech.
-Accepted for publication in IEEE Signal Processing Letters.
+IEEE Signal Processing Letters, 26, 1359–1363, 2019.

 LICENSE